Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Moroccan lentil soup in a white bowl with chopped parsley

-Top it with a thick Greek-style yogurt or non-dairy yogurt and quick pickled red onions for extra flavor.
-We also like to add a pinch of sumac (a red citrusy spice) on top.
+For extra flavor, top it with thick Greek-style yogurt or non-dairy yogurt and quick pickled red onions.
+We also like to add a pinch of sumac (a red citrusy spice).

 Moroccan lentil soup with pickled onions